tcalmant/ipopo/docs/refcards/remote_services.rst

 When a service declares it can be exported, the *export dispatcher* detects it (as it is a service listener) notifies all *transport providers* which matches the service properties.
 Each transport provider then tests if it can/must create an endpoint for it and, if so, returns an *export endpoint* description to the *exports dispatcher*.
-The endpoint implementation is transport-dependent: it can be a servlet (HTTP-based procotols), a serial-port listener, ...
+The endpoint implementation is transport-dependent: it can be a servlet (HTTP-based protocols), a serial-port listener, ...
 As a result, there can be multiple *export endpoints* for a single service:
 (at least) one per transport provider.
 The description of each *export endpoint* is then stored in the